phluid61/internet-drafts/http2-encoded-data/draft.md

   The endpoint detected that its peer sent a GZIPPED\_DATA frame with an invalid encoding.

+# Experimental Status  {#experiment}

+This extension is classified as an experiment because it alters the base semantics of HTTP/2;
+a change that, if specified insufficiently or implemented incorrectly, could result in data loss that is hard to detect or diagnose.

+{{RFC6750}}, Section 5.5, mandates that "implementations MUST discard frames that have unknown or unsupported types"; so if an endpoint or intermediary mishandles GZIPPED\_DATA frames, for example by incorrectly emitting an ACCEPT\_GZIPPED\_DATA setting or propagating GZIPPED\_DATA frames, and those frames are subsequently discarded, data will be lost.
+There is no reliable mechanism to detect such a loss.

+The experiment therefore is to explore the robustness of the HTTP/2 ecosystem in the presence of such potential failures.

 # Fragmentation  {#fragmentation}

 Traversing a network segment with small frame size limits introduces the risk of fragmenting an